-Pau Mari-Klose Professor of Sociology at the University of Zaragoza
+Pau Mari-Klose, Professor of Sociology at the University of Zaragoza.
+Ex-President of the Foreign Affairs Commission of the Congress of Deputies.

-Domenec Ruiz Devesa, Consultant and Economist, Deputy in the European Parliament since 2019 within the Group of the Progressive Alliance of Socialists and Democrats.
+Doménech Ruiz Devesa, Consultant and Economist, Deputy in the European Parliament 2019-2024 within the Group of the Progressive Alliance of Socialists and Democrats.

-José Antonio Sanahuja, Professor of International Relations at the Complutense University of Madrid
+José Antonio Sanahuja, Professor of International Relations, Complutense University of Madrid.

-Alberto Virella, Diplomat, Ambassador of Spain
+Alberto Virella, Diplomat, Ambassador of Spain.

-Hana Jalloui, Secretary of International Policy and Development Cooperation of the PSOE
+Hana Jalloui, Secretary of International Policy and Development Cooperation of the PSOE.

-Manu Escudero, Economist and Essayist
+Manu Escudero, Spanish Ambassador to the OECD (2018-2024), Economist and Essayist.